 5. According to a survey done by a certain condom company, Loy Krathong is the festival, second to Valentine's Day, when teenagers lose their virginity.

-Q: How to enjoy Loy Krathong Festival in Bankok?
+Q: How to enjoy Loy Krathong Festival in Bangkok?

 A: There are lots of things you can do to enjoy the festival in the capital of Thailand.
-Below are four ways to maximize your Loy Krathong experience in Bankok:
+Below are four ways to maximize your Loy Krathong experience in Bangkok:

 1. Roam a public park

-Most public parks in Bangkok are close in late night.
-However, during Loy Krathong , many parks are open for the festival.
-So this is a good chance to enjoy the park at night and there are no entrance fees for each park and for floating your krathong as well.
+Most public parks in Bangkok are closed late at night.
+However, during Loy Krathong, many parks are open for the festival.
+So this is a good chance to enjoy the park at night and there are no entrance fees for each park and for floating your Krathong as well.